danforthcenter/plantcv/docs/mask_bad_threshold.md

 ## Mask bad pixels Threshold

 Creates a binary image from a grayscale based on pixel values and the definition of "bad" pixels.
+"Bad" pixels are invalid numeric data such as not a number (nan) or infinite (inf).

 **plantcv.threshold.mask_bad(*img, bad_type="native"*)**